ibm-cloud-docs/EventStreams/quick_setup_guide.md

 #### Display cluster details using the **ibmcloud es cluster** command
 {: #ibmcloud_es_cluster_cli}

-Display the details of the cluster, including the Kafka version.
+Run the **ibmcloud es cluster** command to display the details of the cluster, including the Kafka version.

 ```bash
 ibmcloud es cluster [--json]